westandy/tutorials/practicalFunctionalProgramming.md

 ### PA In React

- - we use it in event handlers in our render methods:
+ - We can use Partial Application in event handlers in our render methods

 ```javascript
 ...
 someOnClickMethod(someData,someOtherData) {